COSC3020/fibonacci-invariants-chenry900/README.md

 The invariant of this would be when n == 0 it returns [0] and when n == 1 it returns [0,1].
 This proves the algorithm is correct because it sets the first 2 numbers in the chain and since (n-2) + (n-1) = n it sets the rest of the chain up to be correct.
+SO the invariant would be nsub 0 is 0.